Ajisaputrars/Concentration/README.md

 # Concentration
-This app is under construction, please wait!
+This app is under construction, please wait
 ----